smarbal/pyChat/README.md

 # pyChat
 Proof of Concept that demonstrates the use of a Firebase Realtime database in a chat application.
+database.py contains the functions to connect and communicate with the Firebase database. main.py contains the functions to launch the program, show the interface and chat.

 ## Installation
 First you need to install the Firebase Python SDK :